 A slip up could mean that you’ve drunk a bit more than you’d planned on one occasion.
-But remember a single lapse isn’t a reason to give up on your long-term goal to reduce how much you drink.
-The important thing is to take action straightaway to get back on track.
+But remember a single lapse isn’t a reason to give up on your main goal to drink less for the long term.
+The important thing is to take action straight away to get back on track.

 Set realistic goals

 Set realistic goals to avoid setting yourself up to fail.
 A good first step to reduce how much you drink is to try and have regular breaks from alcohol.
-For example, if you’ve been in the habit of drinking most days, set yourself a goal to make four out of seven days drink-free days.
+For example, if you’ve been in the habit of drinking most days, set yourself a goal to turn that around and make four out of seven days drink-free days.

 Plan for lapses